tarantool/doc/doc/book/replication/repl_remove_instances.rst

 Take a note of ``id`` and ``uuid``.

-Now choose any master from remaining cluster and perform the following on it (let's consider it would be *instance1*):
+Now choose any master from the remaining cluster and perform the following actions on it (let's assume that we chose *instance1*):

-1. Select `_cluster` space to take a look
+1. Select all records from the `_cluster` space:

 .. code-block:: tarantoolsession